 There are many different types of alternative investments, such as private equity funds, hedge funds, real assets, and venture capital (investing in start-ups).
 In this article, we have listed 15 of the best alternative investment ideas.

 Having alternative investments in addition to traditional assets in your portfolio could protect you from certain market volatility, which can provide you with extra security within your investment.
 And, as diversification is the number one rule of investing, being smart in your asset allocation can help you meet your investment objectives.

 15 Best Alternative Investments

-We will now look at the top 15 alternative investments you can add to your portfolio.
+Here are the top alternative investments you can add to your portfolio:

 - Real Estate Investments

 - P2P Lending

 - Angel Investing